A Guide To Common Password Attacks And How To Protect Yourself

 The hacker intercepts the traffic between your device and the server, hence the telling name “man-in-the-middle”.
 This attack reveals to them everything you do online, including messages you send, the pages you visit, and passwords you input.
 A general word of advice is that if it contains sensitive information such as bank details, don’t use a public Wi-Fi network to browse it.

-There are plenty of fake apps on the market that are spiked with malicious software.
-The malware you might find in your apps includes keyloggers that take a record of everything you type or screen scrapers which take screenshots of the login process.
+There are a plethora of fake apps on the market that are spiked with malicious software.
+The malware you might find in these apps includes key loggers, which take a record of everything you type, or screen scrapers which take screenshots of the login process.

-Fake apps tend to work just fine and can even get a pretty good review score.
-But what unsuspecting customers don’t know is that there is a spying program running in the background and collecting their login credentials.
+Fake apps tend to work just like legitimate apps and can even get a pretty good review score.
+What unsuspecting customers don’t know is that there is a spying program running in the background and collecting their login credentials.
 Always read reviews and be aware of counterfeit apps.
 Use ones you know and trust and if you’re suspicious, do your research first.

 Use a Password Generator